 - 2. Teams are required to create programs to solve maze tasks. - 3.
-(Not in 2021) The organizers will run the games on a server-client model, and will prepare one RJ-45 socket for teams to connect to the game server.
+The organizers will run the games on a server-client model and will prepare one RJ-45 socket for teams to connect to the game server.
 Teams must prepare a computer and an ethernet cable to run the prepared programs. - 4.
-(Only in 2021) The organizers will collect all of the teams' simulation software before the competition in advance to be recorded.
-The recordings will be used as competition runs, and will be showcased during the competition. - 5.
+The organizers will collect all of the teams' simulation software before the competition in advance to be recorded.
+The recordings will be used as competition runs and will be showcased during the competition. - 5.
 Teams are encouraged to develop their own worlds, and upload these to the Forum to encourage sharing.